smallerqiu/ja3-client/Readme.md

 # 🔥🔥🔥 ja3-client
 If you're having trouble with the fucking “just a moment” or fucking status code 429 in your project, you might want to try using this.
 It may help you .

 Demonstrates good performance with 10 million concurrent requests.
 It is safe to use.
-Of course, you can also look at other projects, such as [curl_cffi](https://github.com/lexiforest/curl_cffi), [REQ](https://github.com/imroc/req) etc.

 # Features
  - Proxy support : HTTP ,HTTPS , Socks4 , Socks5, Socks5h
  - Custom headers